Skip to main content

 Running MetriCal requires a license key.
 Get a trial of MetriCal by contacting the Tangram Vision team.

 MetriCal keys are assigned by user, not by machine.
-This means that a license key may be used on any machine, provided it is connected to the internet and may access Tangram Vision servers for authentication.
+This means that a license key may be used on any machine, provided it is connected to the internet and may access Tangram Vision servers for authentication or offline-licensing is configured (see further below).

 MetriCal looks for license keys in 3 places, in this order: